The Mosman Anglican Church. Qld. Australia

 vii] They were a caring community.
 "There was not a needy person among them," cf. Act.6:11.
 They used whatever resources were necessary to meet the needs of their church community.
 A committed people of God, even within an institutional church fellowship, will find themselves well able to meet the needs of fellow church members, e.g. establishing a Christian school to counter the secularizing influences of Public Education upon the children of the church family, Rom.12:2.
 Unemployment relief for a church member.
 Practical aid to widows, etc........

 viii] They were an evangelistic community.
-Indirectly by life-style ("and having favour with all the people.
+Indirectly by life-style ("and having favor with all the people.
 And the Lord added to their numbers day by day", Act.2:46-47), and directly by proclamation ("And with great power the apostles gave their testimony to the resurrection of the Lord."
 Act.4:33), they communicated the gospel far and wide.
 A Christian group, faithfully living out the teachings of Jesus, cannot help but have a marked effect upon the wider community.
 Such a group will also see evangelists raised up in their midst to give powerful testimony to Jesus.

 Index of studies.
 Resource file.